January 15th, 2013

 I’ve been working with Michael McGill, a smart student from Pace University’s Masters of Publishing program.
 Mike has been spending a lot of time researching and documenting a truly tough challenge: the ROI from developing and maintaining metadata for books.
-Mike is presenting his report to attendees at the 2013 Digital Book World Conference in New York this week and authorized me to preview his work in this blog.
+Mike presented his report to attendees at the 2013 Digital Book World Conference in New York and authorized me to preview his work in this blog.

 Not only is the ROI for book metadata inadequately defined, the ROI for investing in any type of metadata has been examined with only a glance.

 The book industry was fortunate that Nielsen took a solid stab at the challenge a little over a year ago.
-At last year’s Digital Book World Conference Nielsen CEO Jonathan Nowell presented a white paper: The Link Between Metadata and Sales.
+At last year’s Digital Book World Conference Nielsen CEO Jonathan Nowell presented a white paper: The Link Between Metadata and Sales (PDF).

 I reviewed the paper in a couple of blog entries last summer.
 I felt that the report ultimately reveals less than was promised.
 The major conclusion to be drawn about the impact of basic (core) metadata is that book covers sell books online as surely as they do in a bookshop.